Cr4zySh4rk/AutoRasp/README.md

 ## 4.System Optimization :
-(a) Set dietpi as serverin display settings in dietpi-config.
+(a) Set dietpi as server in display settings in dietpi-config.

 (b) Set dietpi in energy saver mode in performance in dietpi-config & set temp limit to 55 degrees Celcius.